Muni bond Wednesday update: 10-year yield decreases

 Continue Reading Below

-BIGGEST MOVER: Two-year bonds.
-Yield fell 2 basis points over the last week to 0.91 percent.
+BIGGEST MOVER: One-year bonds.
+Yield fell 5 basis points over the last week to 0.91 percent.

-TWO-YEAR: Yield increased 2 basis points to 0.91 percent.
-The two-year/10-year spread is 131 basis points, compared with 130 basis points a week ago.
-The two-year/30-year spread is 192 basis points, compared with 191 basis points a week ago.
+TWO-YEAR: Yield increased 1 basis point to 0.93 percent.
+The two-year/10-year spread is 127 basis points, down from 131 basis points a week ago.
+The two-year/30-year spread is 187 basis points, down from 191 basis points a week ago.

-10-YEAR: Yield dropped 1 basis point to 2.22 percent, compared with 2.15 percent for a 10-year Treasury.
+10-YEAR: Yield dropped less than a basis point to 2.20 percent, compared with 2.10 percent for a 10-year Treasury.
 The gap between 10-year municipal bonds and Treasurys has been widening over the last week.
-It was 6 basis points on Aug.
-23. The 10-year/30-year spread for municipal bonds is 61 basis points.
+It was 7 basis points on Aug.
+30. The 10-year/30-year spread for municipal bonds is 60 basis points.

 Continue Reading Below